Poll: Independents Move In Favor Of Impeachment Inquiry; GOP Stays Firmly Against

 On the questions of whether Trump should be impeached or removed from office, Americans are split — 49-47% in favor of impeachment and 48-48% on whether the Senate should vote to remove him.

-While Americans' support is growing for the impeachment inquiry, and a slim majority (51%) thinks the inquiry is a very serious matter and not "just politics," they are unconvinced impeachment is the right way to decide the future of Trump's presidency.
+While Americans' support is growing for the impeachment inquiry and a slim majority (51%) thinks the inquiry is a very serious matter and not "just politics," they are unconvinced impeachment is the right way to decide the future of Trump's presidency.

 By a 58-37% margin, Americans think his future should be decided at the ballot box rather than by the impeachment process.